Introduction: When Beef Meets Butter and Spices Dance

 Conclusion: Spice It Like You Mean It

-Now go forth, season boldly, and most importantly… butter happily ever after.
+Now go forth, apply these principles boldly, and most importantly… butter happily ever after.